Award-winning Composer

 Katy Abbott has won many Composition Prizes and Awards including:

-– 2019 Paul Lowin Prize (song-cycle) for Hidden Thoughts I: Do I Matter?
+– 2019 Paul Lowin Prize (song-cycle) for Hidden Thoughts: Do I Matter?

 – 2018 Australia Council for the Arts Fellowship (Music)